zhasaan/neo4j/README.md

 The purpose of this problem is to help the railroad provide its customers with information about the routes.
 In particular, you will compute the distance along a certain route, the number of di↵erent routes between two towns, and the shortest route between two towns.
+# Requiremetns
+This code can be compiled with JDK 1.8
+# Important Classes & Interfaces

+HomeWork

+The HomeWork class is the main entry point of the application.